 In any case, the set of labels in the label selector must never be empty.
 If you remove all the labels from the selector, then the a label with the unique identifier of the object (UID field) is automatically added.

-Expanding the time frame of investigations in the Finder
+- Combining logical conditions in investigations - Expanding the time frame of investigations in the Finder - Enabling Cross-Engine Finder features

 • Keyboard shortcuts for column display selection